 Roger Cao, PJM, will review updates on the proposed PJM package.

-Becky Robinson, Vistra, will review the proposed Vistra package.
+.

 Variable Environmental Costs and Credits (1:45 – 2:30)

 Melissa Pilong, PJM, will review updates to the Manual 15 and Operating Agreement, Schedule 2 redlines for the PJM/IMM package.
 Stakeholders will also have the opportunity to ask questions on the details of this package.